Top 10 Foods of Agra You Should Not Miss

 Chai (tea) is the most popular beverage in the country perceived as an energy drink, a must in breakfast, a relief in cold and cough and of course simply a tasty drink to talk over with your friends.
 Kulhad chai is a tea served in earthen mugs on tea stalls (commonly known as tapris) and shops.
 You can find people taking sips of kulhad chai and chatting with each other early morning in Agra.

 Bhalla is a kind of potato mash-flat ball slowly fried on pan.
 It’s mixed with different kinds of chutneys and veggies and is chiefly available at Chaat gali, stalls and even restaurants.
-It’s mainly a streetfood.
-It’s very popular in Agra and diffrent varieties of it like Dahi Bhalla and sauth bhalla are served on people’s plates and are widely cherished.
+It’s mainly street food.
+It’s very popular in Agra and different varieties of it like Dahi Bhalla and sauth bhalla are served on people’s plates and are widely cherished.